-According to a 2015 Pew Research study, American’s are set apart from those in other countries by their belief in hard work, and in their general optimism.
-This extensive study which surveyed people in 44 countries, showed that the majority of American’s believe in individualism – the attitude that success is not just the luck of the draw, but something that is obtainable through hard work.
-In fact, when asked, on a scale of 0 to 10, about how important working hard is to getting ahead in life, 73% of Americans said it is was a “10” or “very important.”
+According to a 2015 Pew Research study, Americans are set apart from those in other countries by their belief in hard work and in their general optimism.
+This extensive study which surveyed people in 44 countries, found that the majority of Americans believe in individualism – the attitude that success is not just the luck of the draw, but something that is obtainable through hard work.
+In fact, when asked on a scale of 0 to 10 about how important working hard is to getting ahead in life, 73% of Americans said it is was a “10” or “very important.”
 This is quite astounding when compared with a global median of 50% among the 44 nations.

-American’s are also more optimistic than their counterparts.
-When asked by an interviewer how their day was going, about four-in-ten Americans (41%) described their day as a “particularly good day,” this nearly doubled the share of those in Germany (21%), and was 5 times higher than those in Japan who expressed the same feelings (8%).
-Those in the UK that answered with a similar sentiment were a higher number, but still just 27%.
+Americans are also more optimistic than their counterparts.
+When asked by an interviewer how their day was going, about four-in-ten Americans (41%) described their day as a “particularly good day,” this nearly doubled the share of those in Germany with that outlook (21%), and was 5 times higher than those in Japan who expressed the same feelings (8%).
+Those in the UK that answered with a similar sentiment was a higher number, but still just 27%.

-With a belief in hard work, and a general feeling of optimism, one might wonder how this translates into money matters, particularly the savings accounts of the average American.
-Sadly, apparently it is not much.
-The 2015 GoBankingRates survey that put the internet on fire and financial planners on the edge of their seats reveals that 62% of Americans have less that $1,000 in savings, and around 21% don’t even have a savings account.
-So, with all the belief in controlling one’s destiny through hard work combined with a greater general sense of well-being than other wealthy countries, where is the disconnect?
-Let’s look at a few reasons that American’s have a difficult time saving.
+With a belief in hard work, and a general feeling of optimism, one might wonder how this translates into money matters, particularly the savings account of the average American.
+Sadly, apparently not much.
+The 2015 GoBankingRates survey that put the internet on fire and financial planners on the edge of their seats revealed that 62% of Americans have less than $1,000 in savings, and around 21% don’t even have a savings account.
+So, with all the belief in controlling one’s destiny through hard work combined with a greater general sense of well-being compared with those in other wealthy countries, where is the disconnect?
+Let’s look at a few reasons why Americans have a difficult time saving.

 We Aren’t Taught to Save

-As Americans, we aren’t good at teaching about the “why’s” and “how’s” of saving, and it’s connection to our emotional health.
+We generally aren’t that good at teaching the “whys” and “hows” of saving and it’s connection to our emotional health.
 Just understanding how consistently saving even a small amount of money over time can bring some financial clarity to an unknown future can help begin the process of controlling our financial destiny.
-That is the beginning of replacing anxiety over finances with a positive outlook towards one’s financial future.
+This is the beginning of replacing anxiety over finances with a positive outlook towards one’s financial future.
 Just look at how compound interest can have a dramatic effect on your money with our saving interest calculator.

 We Have Access to Easy Credit